xiaoxianyu-office/mm/Items.md

 #### **BannerLayers:**
 -   This option allows you to edit the layers of a banner.
 -   Won't do anything if the selected item isn't a banner.
 -   This option is capable of passing minecraft's 6 layer limit.
-However adding excessive amounts of layers may cause weird behavior and will not be supported.
+However, adding excessive amounts of layers may cause weird behavior and will not be supported.
 -   See [Banner Layers](/Items/Banner%20Layers)

 ### **NBT**: